 Black Student Association

 The Black Student Association's mission is to promote unity and cultural awareness, as well as to expose the Pepperdine community to the unique and universal qualities and traits of Black cultures.
 BSA is also focused on providing a safe space for our Black students to express their thoughts and opinions during their time here at Pepperdine.
 BSA is committed to encouraging lives of leadership and excellence for all students and to developing each member culturally, personally, socially, spiritually and academically.

-The Chinese Student Association (CSA) is the first Chinese organization serving the growing Chinese-American community at Pepperdine University and is dedicated to improving cultural awareness on the campus as well as providing support for those who come from a common background.
+The Chinese Students & Scholars Association (CSSA) is the first Chinese organization serving the growing Chinese-American community at Pepperdine University and is dedicated to improving cultural awareness on the campus as well as providing support for those who come from a common background.
 Our purpose is "to promote better understanding and identification with the Chinese (Chinese-American) culture and heritage.
 It is our passion to act as a uniting force for all students and serve as a catalyst for positive action across all cultural groups."

 Hawai'i Club aims to educate, engage, and bring the unique "island" culture to Seaver College students through enriching experiences and programs geared towards promoting awareness and respect towards the Hawaiian Culture.
 In building an understanding of the diverse community of our university and the world, we aim to prepare culturally competent graduates for purposeful lives devoted to Christian discipleship, service, mercy, and justice in local, national, and global context.